dilshankarunarathne/c-sharp-notes/README.md

 ![](assets/02-data-types.png)

 Each C# types maps to their corresponding .Net types.
+When we compile our application, the compiler will convert our C# types into their equivalent .NET types.